create3000/x_ite/docs/_posts/components/Shaders/ProgramShader.md

 - Each shader language defines required behavior for processing this field.

-## Description
+## Information

+### Hint

+- Apply default containerField='shaders' when parent node is Appearance.

 ### Warning

-- ProgramShader contains no field declarations and no plain-text source code.
+- ProgramShader contains no field declarations and no plain-text CDATA block source code.

 ## External Links